google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 </figure>
 <figure class="attempt-right">
   <img src="images/io-toast-message.png" alt="The I/O 2016 app informing the user when a change in state occurs.">
-  <figcaption>The Google I/O app used a material design "toast" to let the user know when app was offline.</figcaption>
+  <figcaption>The Google I/O app used a material design "toast" to let the user know when it was offline.</figcaption>
 </figure>

 <div class="clearfix"></div>